-NYU Law recognizes that lawyers in our society routinely become managers and leaders of organizations, and we are committed to providing opportunities to develop those skills.
+NYU Law recognizes that lawyers routinely become managers and leaders of organizations, and we are committed to providing opportunities to develop those skills.

 Emotional Intelligence (EQ) Assessment

-Beginning in the 2013-14 academic year, NYU Law will offer incoming students the opportunity to take an emotional intelligence (EQ) assessment.
-The assessment is designed to deepen the life-long process of developingthe self-awareness and relationship management skills that are critical to becoming a successful leader.
+This year NYU Law began offering incoming students the opportunity to take an emotional intelligence (EQ) assessment.
+The assessment is designed to deepen the life-long process of developing the self-awareness and relationship management skills that are critical to becoming a successful leader.

 We offer a number of courses designed, in part, to teach leadership.
 Formal leadership skills training is introduced in the Lawyering Program during the 1L year.
 Throughout the 1L year, Lawyering students collaborate in small teams, evaluate their own performance and that of others, and develop interpersonal communication skills while learning to solve problems and acquire professional judgment.
 For 2L and 3L students, the Law School offers a variety of simulation courses, clinics, and seminars that involve collaborative learning and delve deeply into skills-based components.

 The Law School offers subject-area seminars that focus on the exercise of leadership, such as the Guarini Leadership in Government Service Seminar, which explores themes of leadership in public service and specifically maps the students’ emotional intelligence skills training onto their conversations with government leaders.
-The Jacobson Leadership in Law and Business Program offers similar leadership-focused courses, such as a Corporate Crisis seminar in collaboration with the Stern School of Business, which uses factually rich hypotheticals (such as the BP-Deepwater Horizon oil spill) to explore leadership challenges.
+The Jacobson Leadership in Law and Business Program offers similar leadership-focused courses, such as Law and Business of Corporate Transformations and Leadership in collaboration with the Stern School of Business, which uses factually rich hypotheticals (such as the BP-Deepwater Horizon oil spill) to explore leadership challenges.

 NYU Law students also get exposure to distinguished alumni leaders, whose own experiences are featured through a variety of forums modeled on the Leaders in Public Interest Series, which has long been a centerpiece of the Law School’s renowned Public Interest Law Center.